systemd/mkosi/mkosi/resources/mkosi.md

 `CleanPackageMetadata=`, `--clean-package-metadata=`

-: Enable/disable removal of package manager databases at the end of installation.
+: Enable/disable removal of package manager databases and repository metadata in `/mkosi` at the end of installation.
 Can be specified as `true`, `false`, or `auto` (the default).
-With `auto`, files will be removed if the respective package manager executable is *not* present at the end of the installation.
+With `auto`, package manager databases will be removed if the respective package manager executable is *not* present at the end of the installation.

+: Note that when not building a tar or directory image, the repository metadata in `/mkosi` is always removed, regardless of this setting as it is only useful for building extensions using `BaseTrees=`.

+: Note that when set to `auto`, repository metadata in `/mkosi` is removed regardless of whether the respective package manager executable is present or not.

 `PrepareScripts=`, `--prepare-script=`